-During my two-plus decades as a science journalist, I’ve covered a range of topics in the areas of medicine, technology, the environment, and other sciences.
+As a science writer I’ve covered a range of topics in the areas of medicine, technology, the environment, and other sciences.
 I wouldn’t trade what I do for anything.
-My profession gives me an excuse to be extra curious about the natural forces that surround us, to ask lots of dumb questions, and to try to interest general readers in the many ways in which the sciences can make our world better.
+My profession gives me an excuse to be extra curious about the natural forces that surround us, and to try to interest general readers in the many ways in which the sciences can make our world better.

-Since 1990, book writing has been my chief endeavor, although nothing’s better than stumbling on a good and important reason for an article.
-My most recent trade book, The Proteus Effect; Stem Cells and Their Promise for Medicine (published by The National Academy of Sciences, Joseph Henry Press) was nominated for a LA Times Book Prize and named to Library Journal’s annual list of best Science-Technology books.
-Earlier books include Decoding Darkness; The Search for the Genetic Causes of Alzheimer's Disease (Perseus Books), which I co-authored with neuroscientist Rudolph Tanzi, Director of the Genetics & Aging Research Unit, Mass General Hospital, and a book on women’s health, Menopause (Times Books/Random House), co-authored with Dr. Isaac Schiff, Chief of Obstetrics, Mass General Hospital.
+Currently, book writing is my chief endeavor, although nothing’s better than stumbling on a good and important reason for an article.
+My most recent trade book The Proteus Effect; Stem Cells and Their Promise for Medicine was nominated for a LA Times Book Prize and named to Library Journal’s annual list of best Science-Technology books.
+Earlier books include Decoding Darkness; The Search for the Genetic Causes of Alzheimer's Disease, which I co-authored with Rudolph Tanzi, Professor of Neurology, Harvard Medical School, and a book on women’s health co-authored with Dr. Isaac Schiff, Chief of Obstetrics, Mass General Hospital.
 Each book was considered a leader among comparable titles.

-Between 2008 & 2012, I was commissioned to write five histories/biographies, each privately printed.
+Between 2008 & 2012 I wrote five commissioned family histories/biographies, each privately printed.
 First came three New England families: the Lymans, the Wigglesworths, and the Pickerings.
 Biographies of two outstanding engineers followed: Mortimer Rogoff, a pioneer of GPS and cell-phone technology; and Antonio Ferri, the unparalleled “father” of supersonic and hypersonic flight.

 My career started when I landed the job of photography reviewer for The Boston Phoenix.
 Before long, I was writing about the environment, and soon broadened into the entire landscape of science-technology.
-Publications/organizations written for include The Boston Globe, The New York Times, The Boston Herald, San Diego Union-Tribune, Harvard Health Letter, McCalls, The Baltimore Sun, the journals Cell, Cell Stem Cell, and The Journal of Life Sciences, National Geographic on-line News, and The Dana Foundation, not to leave out Boston Review, a publication I helped start in the 1970s and for which I served as managing editor.
+Publications/organizations written for include The Boston Globe, The New York Times, The Boston Herald, San Diego Union-Tribune, Harvard Health Letter, McCalls, The Baltimore Sun, the journals Cell, Cell Stem Cell, and The Journal of Life Science, National Geographic on-line News, and The Dana Foundation, not to leave out Boston Review, a publication I helped launch in the 1970s.

-My experience extends to annual reports and other special bulletins, as well as to teaching.
-From 1990 to 1998, an adjunct professor, I taught science writing for newspapers in Boston University's graduate program in science journalism, and, previous to that, taught magazine writing at Emerson College and creative writing for various adult-ed classes.
-Memberships include National Assoc. of Science Writers, New England Science Writers, and the Society of Environmental Journalists.
+Teaching has always been the best of experiences.
+From 1990 to 1998, I taught science writing (adjunct professor) in Boston University's graduate program in science journalism, and, previous to that, magazine writing at Emerson College and creative writing for various adult-ed classes.
+Memberships include National Association of Science Writers, New England Science Writers, the Society of Environmental Journalists.
 As for pure fun: biking and hiking, travel, and anything ocean-related.
-I live near a harbor in South Dartmouth, Mass., and have a getaway near another harbor in Brooklin, Maine.

 Ann B. Parson